MrRogueKnight/MrRogueKnight/README.md

 ## 🙋‍♂️ About Me

 - 🌱 **Learning:** Currently mastering the art of C, C++, Python, and data structures.
-My codes resides in my repositories (which is basically my digital hat)
+My codes resides in my repositories (which is basically my digital hat).

 - 👨‍💻 **Projects:** Behold my GitHub feats!
 GitHub is where I wield my code sword against bugs and tame unruly algorithms.